-Having originally received our 'Healthy Schools Award' in 2006, we were very pleased to have been awarded Healthy Schools - Enhanced Status in March 2014, as a result of the staff, children and parents continually developing ideas to improve the school's and the children's healthy approach to life.
+Having originally received our 'Healthy Schools Award' in 2006, and our Healthy Schools - Enhanced Status in March 2014, we were very pleased to achieve our Silver Award this autumn.
+Staff, children and parents are continually developing ideas to improve the school's and the children's healthy approach to life.

 - Reviewing the PSED curriculum

 - A 'Feeling Good' Week

 - School Council organising a vote for a different 'healthy meal' to be added to our lunch menu

 As part of 'Feeling Good' week this year, and in line with our PSED (Personal, Social and Emotional Development curriculum) the children enjoyed: